MHCommunity/mhbasics/appendix/weapons-per-powertype/forgotten/tot.md

 - 1 Chrome Thought Obliterator Upgrade Kit can be bought from either Ronza's Traveling Shoppe for 20,999,999 gold and a Chrome Voucher or the Marketplace.
 - 1 Thought Obliterator Parts can be acquired by smashing a Thought Obliterator Trap, and will be explained below.

-# Extra: Thought Obliterator Trap
+# Prerequisite: Thought Obliterator Trap
 <img src="/assets/images/tot.png" alt="ToT" width="600">

 |||||